scheb/2fa/doc/providers/custom.rst

    public function prepareAuthentication($user): void;

 This method is where you should do the preparation work for your two-factor provider.
-E.g. the email authenticator is generating a code and sending it to the user.
+E.g. the *email* provider is generating a code and sending it to the user.

 validateAuthenticationCode